Table of contents:

-For a more detailed description of the SHARUCD model framework, see [8,9].
+For a more detailed description of the SHARUCD model framework, see [13,14].
 The SHARUCD model is able to describe the dynamics observed for PCR tested positive cases, hospitalizations, intensive care units (ICUs) admissions, deceased and finally the recovered.
 Keeping the biological parameters for COVID-19 in the range of the recent research findings, but adjusting to the phenomenological data description, the models were able to explain well the exponential phase of the epidemic and fixed to evaluate the effect of the imposed control measures.
-With good predictability so far, consistent with the updated data, we continue this work while the imposed restrictions are relaxed and closely monitored.
-The deterministic version of the refined model is given by a differential equation system for all classes, including the recording classes of cumulative cases CH, CA, CR and CU by
+With good predictability so far, consistent with the updated data, we continued this work while the imposed restrictions were relaxed, closely monitoring the disease spreading dynamics.

 4.1.
 Modeling the effects of the control measures (First phase):